-Parents as Teachers promotes the early development and health of children by supporting and engaging parents and caregivers.
-All families participating in the program gain access to community resources, home visits, group socialization and developmental screenings.
+Parents as Teachers promotes the early development and health of children by supporting and engaging their parents and caregivers.
+As a result of its presence in communities, children receive developmental screenings, parents have access to resources, and families gain the opportunity to participate in home visits and group socialization.

 Local partnerships funding Parents as Teachers (PAT) shall work in collaboration with SC First Steps (in its capacity as South Carolina's State Office for Parents as Teachers) to ensure full compliance with national model guidelines.
-(Fidelity of implementation in SC includes meeting the 21 Essential Requirements of the Evidence Based Model along with a few SC-specific additions.)
+Fidelity of implementation in SC includes maintaining PAT affiliate status and meeting the 21 Essential Requirements of the Evidence Based Model along with a few SC-specific additions.)
 First Steps' home visitation strategies are designed to equip adults with the knowledge and skills necessary to promote the school readiness, healthy development, and long-term success of their preschool-aged children.

 The following guideline includes both the expected Measurement Criteria for PAT National Center and SC First Steps minimum requirements.
-The Measurement Criteria for PAT National Center have been added to the Appendix section.
+The Measurement Criteria for PAT National Center are included in Appendix C.